 You can upload a directory full of geospatial files to a space in one command using

 --batch.
-This is convenient way to rejoin datasets that have been broken into multiple files, or to add regional files to one space in order to build a national dataset.
+This is a convenient way to rejoin datasets that have been broken into multiple files, or to add regional files to one space in order to build a national dataset.

 You must specify the directory with

 -f and the filetype after